therealsangwoohan/atelierpaper/README.md

 I used AWS CloudFront to optimize delivery speed by pushing the content to edge locations all around the globe.

 ### Backend
 Coded using Node.js and PostgreSQL.
+Used cookie and session based authentification and authorization.
 Deployed it on AWS EC2.
 Since the website have many users, I created multiple EC2 instances with a load balancer to optimize speed.
 I used AWS CloudFront to push /api/* requests to the load balancer.